metal-toolbox/audito-maldito/processors/auditd/sessiontracker/README.md

-# Session Tracking Using Audito Maldito
+# Session Tracking Using Audito Maldito.

-## Auditor Interface
+## Auditor Interface.
 The `Auditor` interface can be implemented by adding `AuditdEvent()` method.
 The `AuditdEvent()` requires that the input event is validated against the list of available event sessions.

 ```go
 type Auditor interface {